carb-manager/cm-assignment-vue/README.md

 The project contains some poor code.
 The challenge is to identify the bad parts and address the issues.

-- Focus on just one of the `/recipes` views.
+- Focus only on the `/recipes` view.
 - `energy` values should be converted based on `user.units.energy` settings.
 - `energy` label should also respect `user.units.energy` settings.
 - Assume that all `Recipe.tags` and `Recipe.nutrients` properties are going to be localized based on `User.language`.
 Don't develop localization code.
 Just be prepared for it.